astropy/astropy/docs/table/access_table.rst

 ''''''''''''''''

-In order to get the formatted output for manipulation or writing to a file use the Table :func:`~astropy.table.table.Table.pformat` or Column :func:`~astropy.table.table.Column.pformat` methods.
-These behave just as for :func:`~astropy.table.table.Table.pprint` but return a list corresponding to each formatted line in the :func:`~astropy.table.table.Table.pprint` output.
+In order to get the formatted output for manipulation or writing to a file use the Table :meth:`~astropy.table.Table.pformat` or Column :func:`~astropy.table.table.Column.pformat` methods.
+These behave just as for :meth:`~astropy.table.Table.pprint` but return a list corresponding to each formatted line in the :meth:`~astropy.table.Table.pprint` output.

   >>> lines = t['col3'].pformat(max_lines=8)
   >>> lines